nix97/Cryptography/README.md

 # Cryptography
-Cryptography algorithm such as AES, RSA
+Cryptography algorithm such as AES, RSA.